 Fear of the Vegetarian

 The research shows that size-reduction in snails can be induced without exposure to real danger.
 They just need to believe they are in danger.
-Perhaps inducing such a response through environmental cues could work for people as well?
-Yet, people are not snails.
+Perhaps inducing such a response through environmental cues works for people as well?
 Who, or perhaps what, is our sunfish?
 Is there a friendly danger signal to help us shrink before the ecosystem collapses?